cmusatyalab/steeleagle/README.md

 Workflow
 --------
 1. A planner utilizes Google MyMaps to define the mission in a graphical UI by creating tasks.
-A task is created by drawing a polygon/marker, naming them, and defining the actions associated with that task by adding these to the description textbox.
+A task is created by drawing a polygon/marker, naming it, and defining the actions associated with that task by adding these to the description textbox.

 2. Once defined, the planner exports the mission as a KML file.